Type of Journey

 Birds : Sclater’s Monal, Blyth’s and Temmink’s Tragopan, Chestnut-breasted Partridge, Rufous-necked Hornbill, Pale-capped Pigeon, Ward’s Trogon, Dark-sided Thrush, Green and Purple Cochoa, Rusty-bellied and Gould’s Shortwing, Scarlet Finch

-Mishmi hills offer rich biodiversity diversity and are the best bio-geographical zone in the entire Himalayan range.
-In fact, it is considered as one of the best places which house a wide variety of flora and fauna.
-The hill receives heavy rainfall and records 4500-5000 mm rainfall every year.
+Mishmi Hills offer rich biodiversity diversity and are the best bio-geographical zone in the entire Himalayan range.
+It is considered as one of the best places which house a wide variety of flora and fauna.
+The hill receives heavy rainfall and records 4500-5000 mm of rainfall every year.
 The monsoon months are from March to October, and the humidity is around 90% during this period.
-The heavy rains, diverse geographical, and climatic conditions have made the hill suitable for different types of plants and animal species to sustain and grow.
+The heavy rains, and diverse geographical, and climatic conditions have made the hill suitable for different types of plants and animal species to sustain and grow.
 Apart from the birds of North East IndiaincludingHimalayan Monal, the forest in the hills also accommodate a wide range of species.
 One hundred different types of mammals, 680 types of birds, 500 species of orchids, and almost 6000 different types of plant species can be found here.
 Tourists can also spot 52 species of Rhododendrons and large colorful butterflies and insects.
 People can spot many unique plants, animals, and birds, and enjoy the calmness of the forests.

 Only a few places in this entire world offer a massive variety of flora and fauna like Mishmi hills.
-The hills are a southern extension of the Himalayan range and hence receive pure water from the melting snow and rainfall, which has made many lifeforms to sustain and develop in this place.
+The hills are a southern extension of the Himalayan range and hence receive pure water from the melting snow and rainfall, which has made many lifeforms sustain and develop in this place.
 Moreover, the location of the hills is in India and touches China making it geographically diverse to accommodate many lifeforms.
 The perfect climatic and geographical conditions make it a hotspot for biodiversity.